-Laura received her Master's degree in Pure Mathematics from Michigan State University.
-She has 15 years of experience teaching collegiate mathematics at various institutions.
+Laura received her Master's degree in Pure Mathematics from Michigan State University, and her Bachelor's degree in Mathematics from Grand Valley State University.
+She has 20 years of experience teaching collegiate mathematics at various institutions.

 Three Different Shapes